Assyrians: 21st century

 In Syria, the Dawronoye modernization movement has influenced Assyrian identity in the region.
 The largest proponent of the movement, the Syriac Union Party (SUP) has become a major political actor in the Democratic Federation of Northern Syria.
-In August 2016, the Ourhi Centre in the city of Zalin was started by the Assyrian community, to educate teachers in order to make Syriac an optional language of instruction in public schools, which then started with the 2016/17 academic year.
+In August 2016, the Ourhi Centre in the city of Zalin was started by the Assyrian community, to educate teachers to make Syriac an optional language of instruction in public schools, which then started with the 2016/17 academic year.
 With that academic year, states the Rojava Education Committee, "three curriculums have replaced the old one, to include teaching in three languages: Kurdish, Arabic and Assyrian."
 Associated with the SUP is the Syriac Military Council, an Assyrian militia operating in Syria, established in January 2013 to protect and stand up for the national rights of Assyrians in Syria as well as working together with the other communities in Syria to change the current government of Bashar al-Assad.
-However, many Assyrians and the organizations that represent them, particularly those outside of Syria, are critical of the Dawronoye movement.
+However, many Assyrians and the organizations that represent them, particularly those outside Syria, are critical of the Dawronoye movement.

 A 2018 report stated that Kurdish authorities in Syria, in conjunction with Dawronoye officials, had shut down several Assyrian schools in Northern Syria and fired their administration.
 This was said to be because these schooled failed to register for a license and for rejecting the new curriculum approved by the Education Authority.
 Closure methods ranged from officially shutting down schools to having armed men enter the schools and shut them down forcefully.
-An Assyrian educator named Isa Rashid was later badly beaten outside of his home for rejecting the Kurdish self-administration's curriculum.
+An Assyrian educator named Isa Rashid was later badly beaten outside his home for rejecting the Kurdish self-administration's curriculum.

 The Assyrian Policy Institute claimed that an Assyrian reporter named Souleman Yusph was arrested by Kurdish forces for his reports on the Dawronoye-related school closures in Syria.
 Specifically, he had shared numerous photographs on Facebook detailing the closures.